Schizophrenia And Creativity: What Schizophrenia Research Suggests

 A 2018 study in the Archives of Psychiatric Nursing on schizophrenia and art therapy found that an art therapy intervention often reduced negative symptoms and increased motivation and pleasure in participants with schizophrenia.
 In addition, interpersonal relationships, personal hygiene, and hospital program attendance were usually increased.

 Further research outside of an inpatient setting may be beneficial, but these initial studies tend to show promise in art therapy as a treatment for schizophrenia.
-You can use AATA’s art therapist locator tool to find an art therapist near you.
+You can use AATA’s art therapist locator tool to find an art therapist near you and gain access to therapy options.

-Therapy can be a helpful option for schizophrenia, helping individuals manage daily life and functional difficulties through evidence-based techniques and modalities.
-With a therapist, a client can work to gain independence, improve daily living, and practice self-care.
-However, seeking in-person therapy may be difficult for someone living with psychotic episodes or negative symptoms.
+Therapy and psychosocial supports can be a helpful option for schizophrenia, helping individuals manage daily life and functional difficulties through evidence-based techniques and modalities.
+With a therapist, a client can work to gain independence, improve daily living, practice self-care, and explore their creative potential.
+However, seeking in-person therapy and treatment support may be difficult for someone living with psychotic episodes or negative symptoms.

 In these cases, online therapy through a platform like BetterHelp may be more convenient.
 With an online platform, clients can talk to a provider from home at a time that fits their schedule.
 In addition, online platforms normally provide the option to choose between phone, video, or live chat sessions, giving clients control over the way they receive support.